Tommyshub/flask-movie-project/readme.md

 <br/>

-- My forms du not empty (the text stays after submitting).
-This is something I need to look into how to solve with wtforms and I will do this before submitting my project.
+- My forms do not empty (the text stays after submitting).
+I need to investigate how to solve this with wtforms before submitting my project.

-- The users can still post endless of reviews per video and I will write a conditional statement to adress this soon.
+- The users can still post endless of reviews per video and I will write a conditional statement to address this soon.

 <br/>